-Segments are ideal for a job that requires multiple visits to complete the job or to take deposits or multiple payments.
+Segments are ideal for a job that requires multiple visits to complete the job or to take multiple payments.
 Here are few examples of how Multi-Segment Jobs can be used:

 - An HVAC specialist who makes a service call, has to order additional parts, and return at a later date to install equipment but needs to charge for parts at the time of purchase.

 - A plumber with a job that spans multiple days and visits and requires different technicians each time.

 To create a new segment, go to the job details page.
 Click the wrench icon in the top right of the screen.

 A drop down menu will appear.
 Select 'add segment.'